Viral Assembly and Biological System Laboratory

 Brianda Agundis-Tinajero

 Brianda obtained her Engineering degree in biomedicine from the Science Department at UASLP.
 She is an M.Sc.
 Life Science Master’s Program at the Science Department at UASLP.
 She is being co-tutored by Profs.
-Mauricio Comas-Garcia and Aldo Mejia-Rodriguez.
-She is developing software based on Artificial intelligence to find and characterize damaged mitochondrion in SARS-CoV-2 infected cells.
+Mauricio Comas-García and Aldo Mejía-Rodríguez.
+She is developing software based on Artificial intelligence to find and characterize damaged mitochondria in SARS-CoV-2-infected cells.

 Andrea Castorena-Robles